 By the same token, the writer of historical fiction can’t just transplant modern technology or modern mores into the past.
 No pistols or rifles in Reconquista then and no ‘liberated’ females, self-determining girls or women, independent and free in the sense that women are independent and free in 2017 Britain.
-Rebecca has her adventures in male disguise.
+My heroine has her adventures in male disguise.

-That I didn’t was because I realised that readers wouldn’t credit it.
-The same happened with the name of a minor character, Atta’s neighbour.
+But I didn’t, because I realised that readers wouldn’t credit it.
+The same happened with the name of a minor character.
 I originally called him Idris, an authentic Arab name, but everyone (including my editor) who read drafts of the book asked me why I’d placed a Welshman in 1264 Jerez.
 In vain I explained.